mmussmann/web-design-system/docs/Component documentation/buttons-floating.md

 ## Overview
 ### Global Definition
-Each button is based on a global CSS class called "msds-btn" along with "msds-btn\--floating".
-It is important to include "msds-btn" as this is the main class for buttons, in order to utalize the floating button you need to include "msds-btn\--floating" as this modifier renders a floating button.
+Each button is based on a global CSS class called "msds-btn" along with ".msds-btn-floating".
+It is important to include "msds-btn" as this is the main class for buttons, in order to utalize the floating button you need to include ".msds-btn-floating" as this modifier renders a floating button.

 <div class="element-preview">
   <div class="element-preview__inner">{{render '@button-floating-overview'}}</div>